ridi/object-case-converter/README.md

 ### Methods
 #### camelize(collection, options = {})

-Convert keys in an object or objects in an array to `camelize`
+Convert keys in an object or objects in an array to `camelCase`

 * collection (Array|Object) - object or array to be converted
 * [options] (Object)